Lerg/docs/docs/content/plugin/nfc/_index.md

 ## Overview

 The [NFC](https://marketplace.coronalabs.com/plugin/nfc) plugin enables your application to read NFC tags.
 NFC stands for Near Field Communication.
-At the moment the plugin only supports reading NDEF tags, but in the future based on your feedback, the plugin can be enhaced.
+At the moment the plugin only supports NDEF tags, but in the future based on your feedback, the plugin can be enhaced.

 Supported platforms: Android 4.0+.
 Some features require Android 4.1+ or 6.0+.
 This plugin is not available on iOS yet, Apple will introduce NFC support in iOS 11.